henry2004y/vlasiator_manual/index.md

 ~~~
 }

 Vlasiator is a numerical model for *collisionless* *ion*-kinetic plasma physics.
+Urs Ganse gave a [lecture of Vlasiator for ISSS14](https://urs.nerd2nerd.org/vlasov_lecture2.svg).

 ## Features